jpvantassel/python3-course/intro/installing_python.md

 selected in step 4.
-For example, if you downloaded Python 3.7.5 you should see `Python 3.7.5` printed to the console. _Note: If you do not see the correct version number or you get an error that the program `python` cannot be found, this means that either the installation was not sucessful or that Python was not added to the path, refer to step 6.
+For example, if you downloaded Python 3.7.5 you should see `Python 3.7.5` printed to the console. _Note: If you do not see the correct version number or you get an error that the program `python` cannot be found, this means that either the installation was not successful or that Python was not added to the path, refer to step 6.
 If this is the case uninstall the software and repeat the above steps, paying special attention to follow all of the directions._